eper-io/tig/readme.md

 - Answer to a privacy question can be "If you used the site more than two weeks ago, your data is cleared."
 - Secondary backups can still iterate and store data for longer keeping the cache container a fixed size.

+## Security

+We use an API key for internal corporate networks

+- Lost tokens and passwords are an issue already.
+- An api key is a good way to reliably separate apps.
+- If your browser has issues with api keys, are you sure it does not have an issue with bearer tokens?
+- Your organization may enforce a hardware security module or trusted platform module for compliance.
+- Can you verify the hardware path and the integrity of a manufactured lot of HSM or TPM anyway?
+- We suggest adding 2FA here & any AI monitoring tool based on your organization's standards.
+- The reason is that security comes at costs and responsible CIOs insist on full control on these.
+- The apikey on disk is safer than the in memory variable due to the mutability and observability.
+- Make sure the logic cannot write small root files like apikey, but 64 byte SHA256.
+- SHA512 may be an option to add as a competitive edge for easy money compared to the free download.
+- Check the downloaded codebase periodically as ransomware can tamper with memory, disk storage, or chipset buses.
+- Implementations that do not require backups are safer without an apikey.
+- The logic deletes unused items periodically for safety and privacy.
+It is ideal for self-healing demos.

 ## The power

 There are some ways developers can extend it to be powerful.